fcn06/swarm/README.md

 We're continuously working on improvements, including:

-* Implementation of .a discovery agent, that would hold the various agents available and their skills
-* Implementation of a Bi-Directional agent, that will be more flexible than Planner
+* Implementation of a Bi-Directional agent, that will be able to use his tools and also other available agents to fulfill its requests
 * Implementation of a simple UI for testing purpose, to interact with an a2a agent ( simple server  or planner server)
 * Refactoring: Continuously improving code clarity and maintainability.
 * Unit Tests: Enhancing robustness and reliability.